IIIF/api/source/extension/georef/index.md

 ### 3.1 Embedded vs. Referenced Annotations

 Georeference Annotations can be included in a IIIF Presentation API response as part of an [Annotation Page](https://iiif.io/api/presentation/3.0/#annotations) under the `annotations` property of a Canvas.
-Alternatively, Georeference Annotations can exist independent of their targeted IIIF resources at their URI `id`.
+Alternatively, Georeference Annotations can exist independent of their targeted IIIF resource and can be retrieved by resolving their URI `id`.

 For Georeference Annotations included in a Canvas, implementers _MUST_ have at least one Annotation Page in the `annotations` property of the targeted Canvas.
 Implementers have the option to [reference or embed](https://iiif.io/api/presentation/3.0/#12-terminology) those Annotation Pages.
 For the purposes of this extension, implementers _SHOULD_ embed the Annotation Pages in the `annotations` property as opposed to referencing them.
 See the Cookbook entry [Embedded or referenced Annotations](https://iiif.io/api/cookbook/recipe/0269-embedded-or-referenced-annotations/) for a close look at the difference.